Framing FAQs

 A more recent development is the use of colored matting material.
 Mat colors can now be chosen to enhance the image or highlight aspects within the image.
 Today, matting as a design element has overshadowed the original purpose of protecting the artwork.

 Matting can also be used to make a piece of artwork fit into a pre-made frame which is too large.
-A mat is cut with outside measurements to match the frame size and inside measurements to match the image size, thus filling in the empty space between the artwork and the perimeter of the pre-made frame.
+A mat is cut with outside measurements to match the frame size and inside measurements to match the image size, thus filling in the empty space between the artwork and the perimeter of the pre-made fra

 The coloration of mats can be used to enhance an image, enliven the artwork, focus the viewer’s eye, or make a statement of importance or elegance.